Krapfen – a German jam stuffed Doughnut

 Take them out of the oven and let them cool down a bit.
 Meanwhile gather or make your syringe and heat jam for 10 seconds in the microwave.
 Now add the jam to the syringe and inject 1/2 Tbsp of jam into each doughnut.

 To finish the “Krapfen” off melt 1 Tbsp of butter and brush it over the top of the doughnuts.
-Dust with powdered sugar or sugar.
+Dust with powdered sugar or sugar and enjoy.

 Taste best on the same day, but will also keep 1 extra day (then 1. cover them well and 2. brush with butter and dust with sugar right before serving).